We will get your property rented quickly

 - State of CT website for regulations on housing matters, landlord and tenant rights and responsibilities, rules for handling security deposits and eviction.

 You should become familiar with the federal and state fair housing laws, which prohibit discrimination against prospective tenants based on factors such as their race, religion, national origin, and several other categories of protection.
 These laws vary depending on the number of rental units in your building and whether this is an owner-occupied home.
-Check with your attorney to make sure you are complying with fair housing laws in CT.
+Check with your attorney to make sure you are complying with fair housing laws in CT and NY.

 You should also keep good records of rent income and repairs, mortgage payments, and so on, and you should have a separate escrow savings account for the security deposit.
 Speak with your tax advisor about how you will report your rental income and how much of your expenses may be tax deductible.